-Fixed Income: Global sovereign interest rates moved sharply lower in the final quarter of 2023 as expectations increased that global central banks would begin easing policy in response to moderating inflation and a softening economic outlook.
-Our long-run forecast for hedged Global Aggregate Bonds is 3.9%, a full percentage point lower than our forecast from the prior quarter, due to the aforementioned decline in underlying sovereign rates.
+Fixed Income: Global sovereign interest rates moved sharply lower in the third quarter of 2024 as expectations for a more aggressive pace of interest rate cuts by the Fed were priced in early in the quarter ahead of an initial 50 basis point cut in the Federal Funds rate on September 18th.
+Our long-run forecast for hedged Global Aggregate Bonds is 3.9%, a decrease of 0.6% from our forecast from the prior quarter, due to the aforementioned decrease in underlying sovereign rates.
 Our long-run forecast for US Aggregate Bonds is 4.1%, a slightly higher expected return relative to our forecast for Global Aggregate Bonds, attributable to higher initial yields partially offset by a positive contribution from hedging foreign currency exposure.
-At the end of our 10-year forecast horizon, we expect the Fed's policy rate to be approximately 3.4%, which is about 200 basis points lower than the midpoint of the policy rate target range at the end of 2023.
+At the end of our 10-year forecast horizon, we expect the Fed's policy rate to be approximately 3.3%, which is about 180 basis points lower than the midpoint of the policy rate target range at the end of Q3 2024.
 Outside the US, Developed Market central banks (aside from Japan) are forecast to gradually decrease policy rates as inflation pressures subside and growth remains sluggish.
-In US credit markets, our forecast for average spreads over the next 10 years is somewhat higher than the spreads prevailing at the end of 2023, informing expected returns of 4.4% and 4.7% for US Investment Grade (IG) and High Yield Bonds, respectively.
+In US credit markets, our forecast for average spreads over the next 10 years is somewhat higher than the spreads prevailing at the end of the third quarter of 2024, informing expected returns of 4.3% for both US Investment Grade (IG) and High Yield Bonds.

 Real Assets: Real Assets are broadly defined to include asset classes that have physical properties or have returns that are highly correlated with inflation.
 We include Commodities, REITs, and TIPS as Real Assets in our CMAs.
-Our forecasts for these asset classes are expected to outperform our 10-year US inflation forecast of 2.6%.
+Our forecasts for these asset classes are expected to outperform our 10-year US inflation forecast of 2.4%.